+PROPOSAL 4

-PROPOSAL 4 APPROVAL OF AMENDMENT AND RESTATEMENT OF THE SYNCHRONOSS TECHNOLOGIES, INC. 2015 EQUITY INCENTIVE PLAN
+APPROVAL OF AMENDMENT OF THE SYNCHRONOSS TECHNOLOGIES, INC. 2015 EQUITY INCENTIVE PLAN

-Our Board of Directors unanimously recommends that stockholders approve the amendment and restatement of the Company's 2015 Equity Incentive Plan (the "Existing Plan") to, among other things, increase the maximum total number of shares of our Common Stock we may issue under the Existing Plan by 5,000,000 shares (the "Amendment").
+Our Board of Directors unanimously recommends that stockholders approve the amendment of the Company's 2015 Equity Incentive Plan (the "Existing Plan") to increase the maximum total number of shares of our Common Stock we may issue under the Existing Plan by 3,000,000 shares (the "Amendment").
 Our Compensation Committee approved the amendment, subject to approval of the board of directors and the stockholders, and the board of directors approved the amendment, subject to approval of the stockholders.
 If our stockholders do not approve the amendment, the existing version of the Existing Plan will remain in effect and unchanged.